tobermory/faultHandling-cortex-m/README.md

 + Stack Corruption - [stackSmashing.c](src/test/c/stackSmashing.c)

-Here are relevant code snippets, i.e. the source of the faults:
+Here are relevant code snippets, i.e. the source of the faults, in no particular order:

 ```
 1